GPUOpen-Drivers/AMDVLK/README.md

 EnablePipelineDump,1
 PipelineDumpDir,<dump_dir_path>
 ```
+PipelineDumpDir is a sub-path relative to $AMD_DEBUG_DIR or $TMPDIR or /var/tmp/, default value is "spvPipeline/".
 The pipeline dump file is named in the format like Pipeline<nobr>&lt;Type></nobr>_<nobr>&lt;Compiler_Hash></nobr>.pipe.
 For example, the above top 1 pipeline is dumped to PipelineVsFs_0xD91D15E42D62DCBB.pipe.
-The shaders referenced by each pipeline will also be dumped to .spv files.
+The shaders referenced by each pipeline are also dumped to .spv files.

 ## PAL Debug Overlay
 PAL's debug overlay can be enabled to display real time statistics and information on top of a running application.
 This includes a rolling FPS average, CPU and GPU frame times, and a ledger tracking how much video memory has been allocated from each available heap.
 Benchmarking (i.e., "Benchmark (F11)") is currently unsupported.